rng-guy/NFSMWBartender/README.txt

 To UNINSTALL this mod, remove its files from your game's "scripts" folder.

 To UPDATE this mod, uninstall it and repeat the installation process above.
+Whenever you do, make sure to replace ALL old .ini files along with the .asi itself!